What is Localization? All you Need to Know

 tx-roles&permissions

 Speaking of which, even our base platform offers native support for each of the aforementioned localization roles.
-You can assign different roles to different people, depending on their responsibilities, and that adjusts their level of access on a project.
+You can assign different roles to different people, depending on their responsibilities, and that adjusts their level of access to a project.

 The Traditional Localization Process